NandoXuu/Java-Libs-NandoX/README.md

 ---

-🧪 Optional Python Tester

-If a test.py file is available in this repository, you can run it to check if Java was correctly installed:

-python test.py

----

 💻 System Compatibility

 ✅ Android (Termux)
 ✅ Linux-based shells with wget and tar
 ❌ Not designed for Windows or macOS

 ---